2020 Pacific typhoon season: Retirement

-Romina and Upang for the 2024 season.
+Romina and Upang respectively.
+These new names first appeared in the 2024 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2020.
 The tables also provide an overview of a system's intensity, duration, land areas affected and any deaths or damages associated with the system.